-The fitness industry always promotes goals.
+The fitness industry keeps reminding us to set goals.
 The bikini body.
 The final score.
-Achieving “results” constantly invokes finite competition.
+Achieving “results” to constantly keep up the finite competition.
 As if one day we cross a finish line, arrive at perfection, and no longer need to exercise.
 No such luck.

 I want to win this game: Make it to 95 years old.
 Wake up energized.
 Walk to the bathroom.
 Squat on the toilet.
 Take a triumphant poop.
 Wipe myself.
 Stand up.
 Wash my hands.
 Head out into a productive day.

 Actually, that is pretty much my goal right now.
 Take care of my crap so I can be of service.

 That goal flushes away so much nonsense.
 No more fake foods, no pummeling workouts, no blowing out knees or breaking spirits.
 No more exercises in narcissism.